-With support from Hennepin and Ramsey Counties, Saint Paul is partnering with the City of Minneapolis on a new Recycle Smart campaign to raise awareness about the importance of recycling the right things.
+With support from Ramsey County, Saint Paul is running the Recycle Smart campaign to raise awareness about the importance of recycling the right things.
 The campaign will focus on important items to keep out of your recycling cart, such as plastic bags, large plastic items, and random metal items.
 Look for the campaign on Metro Transit ads, social media, and other media outlets starting in April.
 Learn more here throughout the campaign.

-Random metal items such as pots and pans, pipes, hangers, and tools can damage equipment and harm workers at recycling sorting facilities and cannot be placed in your recycling cart.
-Recycle smart and do your part by taking random metal items to a scrap metal recycler or bring them to a Saint Paul Citywide Drop Off event.
-Contact our office for more information.
+Random metal items such as pots and pans, pipes, hangers, and tools can damage equipment and harm workers at recycling sorting facilities.
+Do not place these items in your recycling cart.
+Recycle Smart and do your part by taking random metal items to a scrap metal recycler.
+Find options by searching the Ramsey County Disposal Guide.

-Plastic bags and wrap get tangled in the equipment at recycling sorting facilities and workers spend hours each day removing them. plastic bags and wrap can be recycled if brought back to a retail drop-off location.
+Plastic bags and wrap get tangled in the equipment at recycling sorting facilities and workers spend hours each day removing them.
+Plastic bags and wrap can only be recycled if brought back to a retail drop-off location.

 Recycle Smart and do your part to reduce and recycle plastic bags and wrap.
-Bring reusable bags with you when shopping, and recycle plastic bags and wrap at drop-off locations including, grocery stores, food co-ops, retail stores.
+Bring reusable bags with you when shopping and recycle plastic bags and wrap at drop-off locations, including grocery stores, food co-ops, and retail stores.